elenekat/Installing_FLASH/README.md

 * HDF5
 * HYPRE

-all of them can be installed with homebrew but here I'm installing just openMPI with homebrew.
-Just need to be careful about where they are installed when specifying paths in Makefile.
-In this case openMPI is in /opt/homebrew/Cellar and for paths its specified there.
+Here I'm installing openMPI with homebrew everything else from cloning from git.
+In this case openMPI is in /opt/homebrew/Cellar.
 HDF5 and Hypre are in /usr/local/flash-deps.

 ---
 ### ⭐ openMPI